updated 11/25; first posted 2018

 67 had a hankering for aubergine dip to go with a loaf of freshly made spelt bread.
 The Blogger would normally make a Skinnier Aubergine Tahini Dip, a muscular, silky low-cal dip that's a hit with adults looking for sophisticated flavours.
 But using the oven in a heatwave?
+Or when the over is already doing overtime due to the festive season?
 No thanks.

-Caponata is an aubergine and vegetable dip that's made on top of the stove and barely requires watching (if we're in a heat wave, wait till the sun goes down).
+Caponata is an aubergine and vegetable dip that's made on a stovetop and barely requires watching ( in a heat wave, wait till the sun goes down).
 Popular in Sicily and Tunisia, it's easy to prepare and lower in calories than many dips.

 Like many classic dishes, Caponata offers plenty of variations - with or without olives and pine nuts; lemon juice or red wine vinegar; parsley instead of chives.
 No panic then if one item or another is not in the cupboard.